oracle-samples/xml-sample-demo/GENERATION/Introduction.md

 Executive Overview
 ==================

-The XML DB GENERATION example is a browser based demonstration that provides a brief overview of how to store, index, query and update XML content stored in Oracle Database 12c.
+The XML DB GENERATION example is a browser based demonstration that provides an overview of how to use SQL/XML functionality included as part of XMLDB to generate XML documents from relational data.
+It also shows how relational data can be viewed as XML content and queried using XQuery.

 Installation Instructions
 =========================